On the Security of Semi Device Independent QKD protocols: Assumptions and attacks

 Alice and Bob can establish a secret key if Shannon's mutual information between Alice and Bob is greater than between Alice and Eve ($I(A:B) > I(A:E)$).
-Assumption 3 allows us to simplify this condition to
+Assumption 3 makes $E$ a binary observable as it contains her best guess of the $b$th bit of Alice ($a_b$).
+Then $I(A:E)$ becomes $H(a_b)-H(a_b|E)=1-h(P_E)$, where $h(.)$ is binary Shanon entropy and $P_E$ the probability that $E=a_b$.
+Similarly $I(A:B)=1-h(P_B)$.
+The condition $I(A:B) > I(A:E)$ implies $h(P_B)<h(P_E)$.
+The parties always abort the protocol if the average success probability $P_B$ is lower than the classical maximum winning probability of a $(2\to 1)$ QRAC ($\frac{3}{4}$) as no security can be guaranteed in this case even for perfect detectors \cite{pawlowski2011semi}.
+Assuming $P_B>\frac{3}{4}$, $P_E>\frac{3}{4}$, in this region the Shannon's entropy function, $h(.)$ is monotonically decreasing, which enables us to simplify $h(P_B)<H(P_E)$ to

-Therefore whenever $P_B(\eta)$ is higher than maximal success probability achievable by Eve $P_E^{max}(\eta)$ protocol is secure.
-The optimization problem than boils down to finding \be P_E^{max}(\eta)=\max\left\{\frac{P_{E_0}^0+\eta P_{E_1}^0+\eta P_{E_0}^1+P_{E_1}^1}{2(1+\eta)}\right\} \ee with $P_{E_b}^e=\frac{1}{4}\sum_{a_0 a_1}Tr (\rho_{a_0a_1}M^{E=a_b}_e)$ and the maximization is taken over all possible measurements of Bob, Eve and preparations of Alice.
-Here we consider two cases: \begin{enumerate} \item Because of the fact that manipulations in Alice's lab are much more difficult for Eve than just taking control over Bob's lab by hijacking the signal, we start with an assumption that Eve cannot modify the encodings chosen by Alice.
-The states are fixed as
+Therefore whenever $P_B(\eta)$ is higher than maximal success probability achievable by Eve, $P_E^{max}(\eta)$ protocol is secure.
+Alice and Bob can rest assured that the protocol is secure if the value of $P_B(\eta)$ is greater than the critical value $P_B^{\mathcal{C}}(\eta)=\frac{1}{2}\max\{P_B(\eta)+P_E(\eta)\}$.
+Now as both $P_E(\eta)$ and $P_B(\eta)$ are simultaneously maximized, this boils down to finding, \be P_B^{\mathcal{C}}(\eta)=P_E^{max}(\eta)=\max\left\{\frac{P_{E_0}^0+\eta P_{E_1}^0+\eta P_{E_0}^1+P_{E_1}^1}{2(1+\eta)}\right\}. \ee with $P_{E_b}^e=\frac{1}{4}\sum_{a_0,a_1}Tr (\rho_{a_0,a_1,e}M^{E=a_b}_e)$ and the maximization is over all possible measurements of Eve and Bob as well as preparations of Alice.
+Here we consider two cases: \begin{itemize} \item \textit{The general case:} Assumption 4. implies that Eve could have access to shared randomness which allows her to control both the devices during the protocol.
+We assume that the shared randomness used by Eve in both Alice's and Bob's device is the same as her input $e$.
+In Alice's device this implies that there are eight possible preparations $\rho_{a_0,a_1,e}$ which depend on Alice's input $a_0,a_1$ as well as Eve's shared random bit $e$.
+The security condition here is,

-which is an optimal set of states for the standard 2$\to$1 QRAC.
-To find the maximum, projective measurements $M_e^E$ has to be characterized by vectors from the same plane as the states (\ref{a3}).
-Then for $M_e^{E}=|M_e^E\rangle\langle M_e^E|$ we have